nanobox-io/nanobox-engine-ruby/README.md

 # Ruby

-This is a generic Ruby engine used to launch [Nanobox](http://nanobox.io).
-This will identify a ruby project by the presence of a Gemfile in the root of the project.
-This will create a web if it finds a config.ru file.
+This is a generic Ruby engine used to launch [Nanobox](http://nanobox.io) that identifies a ruby project by the presence of a Gemfile in the root of the project.
+The engine will create a web if it finds a config.ru file.
 By default it will use [rackup](http://rack.github.io/) to start the a web server.
-It can also be configured to use [thin](http://code.macournoyer.com/thin/), [puma](http://puma.io/), or [unicorn](http://unicorn.bogomips.org/).
+[Thin](http://code.macournoyer.com/thin/), [puma](http://puma.io/), and [unicorn](http://unicorn.bogomips.org/) are also available.

 ## Basic Configuration Options

-This engine exposes configuration option through the [Boxfile](http://docs.nanobox.io/boxfile/), a yaml config file used to provision and configure your app's infrastructure when using Nanobox.
+This engine exposes configuration options through the [Boxfile](http://docs.nanobox.io/boxfile/), a yaml config file used to provision and configure your app's infrastructure when using Nanobox.

+##### *Advanced Configuration Options*
+This Readme outlines only the most basic and commonly used settings.
+For the full list of available configuration options, view the **[Advanced Ruby Configuration options](https://github.com/pagodabox/nanobox-engine-ruby/blob/master/doc/advanced-ruby-config.md)**.

 #### Overview of Basic Boxfile Configuration Options
 ```yaml